ninalutz/ImageAnalysisImporium/README.md

 The scripts that are cleaned and ready for use are at the main level directory of this repository.

 ### testing_scripts
-These are for scripts that are actively being tweaked and developed by students or myself and are not meant for further use.
+These are for scripts that are actively being tweaked and developed by students or myself and are not meant for further use at the moment.

+## spring_quarter
+These are active development scripts for the Spring Quarter DRG

 ### test_images
 This image folder has 4 types of subfolders for testing: